isomerpages/moe-firsttoapayohpri/_curriculum/English Language.md

 #### Support Programmes

 <ul>
-	<li>Learning Support Programme (LSP)</li>Students are given the support to bridge gaps in reading and writing to cope in English lessons.
+	<li><b>Learning Support Programme (LSP)</b></li>Students are given the support to bridge gaps in reading and writing to cope in English lessons.<br><br>
-	<li>School-based Dyslexia Remediation (SDR)</li>The SDR programme aims to assist students with dyslexia in decoding words through syllabication and an understanding of phonics.
-Through rigorous cycles of 60 min lessons, it monitors the development of students across 2 years.
+	<li><b>School-based Dyslexia Remediation (SDR)</b></li>The SDR programme aims to assist students with dyslexia in decoding words through syllabication and an understanding of phonics.
+Through rigorous cycles of 60 min lessons, it monitors the development of students across 2 years. .<br><br>
-	<li>•	Reading Remediation Programme (RRP)</li>RRP identifies students who are below the appropriate developmental reading age and guides them to decode monosyllabic and multi-syllabic words with consideration of their meanings as part of a sentence.
+	<li><b>Reading Remediation Programme (RRP)</b></li>RRP identifies students who are below the appropriate developmental reading age and guides them to decode monosyllabic and multi-syllabic words with consideration of their meanings as part of a sentence.
 Through biweekly sessions and progress monitoring cycles, it tracks the development of students across 2 years.
-As students progress, they will also be taught reading comprehension skills.
+As students progress, they will also be taught reading comprehension skills. .<br><br>
-	<li>•	kidsREAD Programme</li>A collaboration with the National Library Board (NLB) and Raffles Girls’ School (RGS), kidsREAD aims to promote the love of reading and cultivate good reading habits among young students.
-The kidsREAD sessions are conducted by our teachers, as well as the RGS student volunteers trained by NLB in basic storytelling skills.
+	<li><b>kidsREAD Programme</b></li> A collaboration with the National Library Board (NLB) and Raffles Girls’ School (RGS), kidsREAD aims to promote the love of reading and cultivate good reading habits among young students.
+The kidsREAD sessions are conducted by our teachers, as well as the RGS student volunteers trained by NLB in basic storytelling skills..<br><br>
 </ul>

 The Story Spark Programme aims to develop a joy of independent reading among students using e-books.
 The programme provides levelled readers, which match students’ reading ability, for them to enjoy at their own time and pace.